It is a topical spray used on dogs to treat infected superficial lesions caused by bacteria.

 What happens if there is an overdose of Betagen Topical Spray in the pet?

 An overdose of this drug is unlikely.
 If an overdose is suspected, seek emergency veterinary medical treatment.

 What should I avoid when using Betagen Topical Spray on my pet?

-Do not use this medication on pets allergic to it or to any of the individual ingredients.
-Treatment beyond 7 days can lead to prolonged wound healing.
+Do not use this medication on pets allergic to it or any individual ingredients.
+Treatment beyond seven days can lead to prolonged wound healing.

 What other drugs will affect Betagen Topical Spray?

-Before using the Betagen Topical Spray, inform your veterinarian if your pet is using other antibiotic or corticosteroid medications topically or orally.
+Before using the Betagen Topical Spray, inform your veterinarian if your pet uses other antibiotic or corticosteroid medications topically or orally.
 Talk to your vet or pharmacist before giving any prescription or over-the-counter medications.

 Active ingredients (per ml)

 - Alcohol Isopropilo: 163 mg.

 - Propylene glycol.